mm399-dev-sw/micropython-tiva/ports/tm4c123/Readme.md

   * On Debian: `sudo apt install gcc-arm-none-eabi`
   * On Ubuntu: `sudo apt install gcc-arm-embedded`
   * Other: `gcc-arm-none-eabi` is available on most other distros
-  * On Windows you can install WSL for easy setup
+  * On Windows you can install WSL with Debian or Ubuntu for easy setup
 2. Download & install TivaWare:
    [Here](http://software-dl.ti.com/tiva-c/SW-TM4C/latest/index_FDS.html)
    - Workaround if no account: